Do you have a question about Properties & Pathways’ process, investment model or expertise? Try finding the answer in our frequently asked questions.

 Is my personal information protected?

-Can Self-Managed Superannuation Funds (SMSF’s) Invest?
+Can Self-Managed Superannuation Funds (SMSFs) Invest?

 Can international companies, trusts and individuals invest with Properties & Pathways?

-How long is the life of each syndicate?
+What is the lifespan of each syndicate?

 Many factors are considered before any asset is divested.
 These include, but are not limited to: